Index of Tools

 Center for Environmental Forensice Science University of Washington

 Software for “smoothed and continuous assignment tests” that combines genetic and statistical methods to determine the origin of poached ivory.
-The method to estimate geographic-specific allele frequencies over the entire African elephants’ range.
+The methods estimate geographic-specific allele frequencies over the entire African elephants’ range.
 These geographic-specific allele frequency estimates are used to infer the geographic origin of DNA samples.

 VORONOI